All Products

 hosts

-The URL that is used to access the Elasticsearch cluster.
-Specify the URL in the format of <Internal or public endpoint of the Elasticsearch cluster>:9200.
-You can obtain the internal or public endpoint on the Basic Information page of the cluster.
-For more information, see View the basic information of a cluster.
+The endpoint of the Alibaba Cloud Elasticsearch cluster.
+The format is <Instance private or public endpoint>:9200.
+You can obtain the private or public endpoint of the Elasticsearch cluster from the Basic Information page of the instance.
+For more information, see View the basic information of an instance.

 Note